grafana/loki/docs/sources/lids/template.md

 ## Goals

 _Describe the goals that we wish to achieve when considering the options available.
 Be clear about what is important and what could be left to the future.
 Non-goals are also useful to list here to clarify intent._

+## Non-Goals (optional)

+_What is out of scope for this proposal?
+Listing non-goals helps to focus discussion and make progress.
+Highlight anything that is being deferred to a later phase of implementation that may call for its own enhancement._

 ## Proposals